zoya-hussain/zoya-hussain/README.md

 ## 🌿 Zoya Hussain

-Hey there, welcome to my nook!
+Hey there, welcome to my GitHub!
 I'm Zoya Hussain (conveniently @zsh), a 17 year old designer and developer from Dallas, TX.
 I'm interested in the development of human-centered software and interfaces.
 I love creating technology that merges utility with thoughtful design.

 - 🔭 I’m currently working on learning about the intersection between art, ethics, & code.
 - 🌱 I’m currently learning about cybersecurity, AI governance and ethics, and game development.